 Did you know exposures to certain ingredients in our skin care could be unsafe during pregnancy?
-To reduce the risk of birth defects, or complications during pregnancy it’s best to be double check the ingredients in our beauty and self care routine.
+To reduce the risk of birth defects, or complications during pregnancy it’s best to double-check the ingredients in our beauty and self-care routine.

 Banish products helped me with nausea and dizziness: